srepetsk/metrohero-server/README.md

 The setup instructions below assume that docker or docker desktop have already been installed and configured on your machine.
 Starting in the metrohero-server directory...

-1. Follow instruction is Usage notes 1 to obtain WMATA keys.
+1. Follow instructions in Usage note 1 to obtain WMATA keys.

 2. Add WMATA keys to the application-dev.properties file, replacing the "\<populate\>"